annabelelizabethwhipp/Annabel-Whipp/index.md

 # Awards

-### Nomination for the Leeds University Union Partnership award for postgraduate researchers who teach 2020
+### Winner the Leeds University Union Partnership award for postgraduate researchers who teach 2020.

-For a consecutive year I was nominated in the category of postgraduate researchers who teach for actively and exceptionally contributing to other students' education
+I was awarded the winner in the category of postgraduate researchers who teach for actively and exceptionally contributing to other students' education.

-### Best poster GISRUK 2019
+### Best poster GISRUK 2019.

 I was awarded the prize for the best poster at the GIS Research UK 2019 conference which was based upon my work on spatio-temporal incidences of deliberate fire within West Yorkshire.
 Top 1 of 25 accepted submissions.

-### GIS Research UK 2019 Early Career Researcher Scholarship
+### GIS Research UK 2019 Early Career Researcher Scholarship.

 I was awarded one of ten early career researcher scholarships available based upon the quality of a submitted abstract.

-### Nomination for the Leeds University Union Partnership award for postgraduate researchers who teach 2019
+### Nomination for the Leeds University Union Partnership award for postgraduate researchers who teach 2019.

-I was nominated in the category of postgraduate researchers who teach for actively and exceptionally contributing to other students' education
+I was nominated in the category of postgraduate researchers who teach for actively and exceptionally contributing to other students' education.

 # Learning Resources